 National recruitment events

-As well as the events we organise, there are also many other graduate recruitment events throughout the year that you may be interested in, which can be targeted to a specific sector or industry, employer, or focus on jobs by region.
+As well as the events we organise, there are also many other graduate recruitment events throughout the year (in person and online) that you may be interested in, which can be targeted to a specific sector or industry, employer, or focus on jobs by region.